pasqal-io/maximum-independent-set/docs/installation.md

 # Installation
 ## Using `hatch`, `uv` or any pyproject-compatible Python manager

-Edit file `pyproject.toml` to add the line
+In your project, edit file `pyproject.toml` to add the line

 ```toml
   "maximum-independent-set"